wimvanderbauwhede/funny_trees/README.md

 # Funny Trees Exercise

-This coursework exercise for [COMPSCI4021](https://www.gla.ac.uk/coursecatalogue/course/?code=COMPSCI4021) students at the University of Glasgow was set in Feb 2022.
+This is a coursework exercise for [COMPSCI4021](https://www.gla.ac.uk/coursecatalogue/course/?code=COMPSCI4021) students at the University of Glasgow, Feb 2022.

 ## Coursework Instructions

+The coursework has two stages:

-Students need to write code for four functions in FT.hs that operate on the FunnyTree data structure, then submit this code via the Aropa site at https://aropa.gla.ac.uk/aropa/aropa.php?action=login&at=2
+1. In the first stage, you need to write code for four functions in `FT.hs` that operate on the `FunnyTree` data structure, then submit this code via the ["Peer review submission on Aropä"](https://moodle.gla.ac.uk/mod/lti/view.php?id=2569026) link on the COMPSCI4021 Moodle page.

-In a second stage, students need to review other students' submissions and compare them for correctness and code quality.
-This peer comparison exercise is a valuable learning activity - exploring how other people approached a problem that you have already tackled yourself.
+2. In a second stage, you need to review other students' submissions and compare them for correctness and code quality.
+This peer comparison exercise is a valuable learning activity &mdash; exploring how other people approached a problem that you have already tackled yourself.

 ## Coursework Marking Scheme